yilewang/yilewang.github.io/_pages/llm-for-zotero.md

 - **File-Based Notes**: Notes are no longer hard-coded to Obsidian.
 Configure any local Markdown directory, including Obsidian, Logseq, or a plain folder.
 See [File-Based Notes](#file-based-notes).
 - **Skills**: Customizable guidance files shape how the agent handles different tasks.
 8 built-in skills are included, plus a portal for creating your own.
 See [Skills](#skills).
 - **Standalone Window Mode** opens the assistant in a dedicated window with paper chat, library chat, and conversation history.
+- **Cache-aware Agent Mode** preserves stable paper context, prior read evidence, and coverage state across longer research turns, then compacts old transcript history automatically when the context window gets crowded.
+- **Citation navigation** keeps citation labels conservative until page locations are verified, while quote-based citations can jump back to the matching Zotero passage.
-- **MinerU PDF parsing**: High-fidelity extraction preserves tables, equations, and figures more accurately, with support for cloud MinerU and local `mineru-api` servers.
+- **MinerU PDF parsing**: High-fidelity extraction preserves tables, equations, and figures more accurately, with support for cloud MinerU, local `mineru-api` servers, bulk parsing, cache repair, sync packages, tags, and parsing filters.

 Thanks to [@jianghao-zhang](https://github.com/jianghao-zhang) and [@boltma](https://github.com/boltma) for major contributions to the Codex App Server, Claude Code, and file upload workflows.